 Recommendation letters should comment on how long and in what capacity the referee has known the applicant; how many students the referee has known at the applicant’s level; and the candidate’s intellectual potential, creativity and originality, knowledge in chosen field, ability to work independently and with a team, maturity, motivation for graduate study, writing ability, oral expression, integrity and overall potential for graduate studies in biomedical sciences.
 All letters must focus on admission to a graduate program and evaluate the applicant’s capabilities for success in graduate school.
-Referees may either utilize the electronic submission option found on the online application or email recommendations to Patricia J. Gallagher, PhD.
+Referees may either utilize the electronic submission option found on the online application or email recommendations to Adam Goodwill, PhD.

 Sources for recommendations include current or recent academic instructors and/or employers with direct knowledge of the applicant.
 Letters from friends, dorm RAs, lab mates, coworkers, priests and other personal relations are not acceptable.
 Combined letters from a recommendation committee or distribution service is also acceptable if they are directed toward graduate school admission.